phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

   <ItemGroupRef ItemGroupOID="IG.IE_EX" OrderNumber="2" Mandatory="Yes"/>
 </FormDef>
 ```
-Form designs are often driven by other business considerations that are not aligned with data domains.
+Form designs are often driven by other business considerations that are not necessariy aligned with data domains.
+As such a single **Form** may match to multiple resources in the source system.

 ### ItemGroup
-ItemGroup should be considered a stuctural concept; it links fields to the form.
-Rather than attaching directly to the form, the ItemGroup is used to group fields within the form.
+**ItemGroup** could be considered as primarily a stuctural concept; it links fields to the form.
+Rather than attaching directly to the form, the **ItemGroup** is used to group fields within the form.
 In the current iteration it is primarily used to represent both repeating and non-repeating sets of fields in a CRF.

-An example of this would be a series of assessments done around a dosing event (eg Vitals Pre-dose, 1h Post-Dose, 2h Post-Dose, etc); the observations are repeated using an ItemGroup with the `Repeating` attribute set to `Yes`
+An example of this would be a series of assessments done around a dosing event (eg Vitals Pre-dose, 1h Post-Dose, 2h Post-Dose, etc); the observations are repeated using an ItemGroup with the *Repeating* attribute set to `Yes`
 ```xml
 <ItemGroupDef OID="IG.DM_1" Name="Demographics" SASDatasetName="DMSUBJ" Repeating="No">
   <ItemRef ItemOID="I.BRTHDAT" Mandatory="No" OrderNumber="1"/>